 Turkey, recently dropping from the 6th most visited country in the world to the 10th, is still a very popular destination for tourists.
 Since the coup attempt in 2016, numerous terrorist attacks in 2015 through 2017 and the military operation into Syria in January of 2018, it’s understandable that there’s still a looming fear – especially in the minds of western travelers – as to whether it’s actually safe to travel to this fascinating land filled with so much history and natural beauty.
 So is it safe to travel to Turkey in 2022?

-The short answer to this question is: yes, the water seems to have settled by the end of this year, 2019.
+The short answer to this question is: yes, the water seems to have settled by the end of 2019.
 As of now, we can confidently state that Turkey is back to being a completely safe destination once again.
-About 40 million tourists have visited the country this year and there hasn’t been any major incident concerning the safety of her foreign visitors.
+About 40 million tourists have visited the country in 2019 and besides the global pandemic there hasn’t been any major incident concerning the safety of her foreign visitors.

 And here’s the long answer: Turkey is one of the more complex countries with serious political turmoil and social confusion, riding on a fragile economy in a unique location of the planet.
 However, it’s also one of the world’s most culturally, historically rich country with some of the warmest and most hospitable people EVER!

 Moreover, tourism is the third biggest income for Turkey’s economy and many people in the country depend on it to make a living.
 It’s fair to say that the security of tourists and the country’s ability to welcome holidaymakers safely will be high up on the Turkish government’s list of priorities.
 Therefore, the country has been on high alert on all fronts and Turkish authorities have been working tirelessly to make sure all the necessary security measures are taken.

 After all, Turks are notorious for their tenacious fighting spirit and that really shows on how tight of a collective effort has been put in to prevent any kind of security threat to the mainland and anyone in it.